section-engineering-education/engineering-education/articles/network-routing/index.md

 **{0}**

 ![Graph2](routing3.png)
-We start checking the distance of adjacent nodes to 0(nodes 1 & 2).
+We start checking the distance of adjacent nodes to 0 (nodes 1 & 2).
-We only add a node if the distance between node 0 and the node if the shortest.
+We only add a node if the distance between node 0 and the node is the shortest.
-From 0 to 1, the distance is 2 while from 0 to 2, the distance is 6.
+From node 0 to node 1, the distance is 2 while from 0 to 2, the distance is 6.
 Clearly, the distance to node 1 is the shortest, so we add node 1 to the path.
 ![Graph3](routing4.png)
-We then mark 1 as visited and add it to the path.
+We then mark 1 as visited and add it to our list.
 ![Distances2](routing5.png)

 **{0,1}**

-Next nodes are 2 and 3.
+Next nodes are node 2 and node 3.
-From 0-1-3 is (2+5) = 7.
+The distance 0-1-3 is (2+5) = 7.
-From 0-2 is 6.
+The distance between 0-2 is 6.
-We will choose a node with the shortest distance to node 0 which is 2.
+We will choose a node with the shortest distance from node 0 which is node 2.
 ![Graph4](routing6.png)

 ![Distances3](routing8.png)